According to the EPA, using the AC while driving at highway speeds is more fuel-efficient than having the windows open, USA Today reports.» Read More

 A new study by the National Highway Transportation Safety Administration found that Americans have a need for speed.

-Mary Barra's success rests on whether she can make GM more competitive, profitable and live up to its potential.
+The measurement of success for Mary Barra, GM's new CEO, relies on whether she can make it more competitive, profitable and live up to its potential.